What will you be when you grow up?

 Bob teaches us that no dream is too big or silly.
 Anything is possible!

-Do certain types of student choose certain Academies?
+Do certain types of student choose certain summer courses?

-We asked Ashleigh Clowes from Nicoll Curtin to talk about how she thinks we can get more girls into engineering:
+We asked Ashleigh Clowes from recruitment agency Nicoll Curtin about how she thinks we can get more girls into engineering:

 “GCSE choices affect A-Level choices, A-Level choices affect Higher Education choices, Higher Education choices affect career options.
 It is about starting young; it comes down to ensuring girls are growing up thinking of a career in STEM (Science, Technology, Engineering and Maths) as a viable and appealing option.